ajam/kestrel/README.md

 # Run it as a service

-If you want to run Snowy Owl all day long, use the Forever module to run the server in the background.
+If you want to run Kestrel all day long, use the Forever module to run the server in the background.

 You'll want to install the module globally: